Getting to Know Your Neighborhood: Chinatown

 86 Harrison Ave.

-Named for sister owners Gloria and Emily Chin, this Asian fusion café features an array of quirky snacks, entrées, desserts, and drinks.
-The menu offers some startling twists on both Asian and American dishes—think crab Rangoon with craisins; Spam and taro fries served in a Spam can; poutine made with waffle fries topped with kimchee, cheese, sriracha, mayo, scallion, and seaweed seasoning; and the “Down to Earth” cocktail, made with sake, green apple, lychee, and gummy worms.
-The eatery is a welcome addition to the late night scene; it’s open from 11 am to 4 am on Friday and Saturday.
-If you’re there with a group of friends, be sure to try the café’s famous cube toast dessert, a hollowed out hunk of brioche stuffed with ice cream, candy, mochi, fruit, and other sweets, like Pocky sticks, red bean, and granola.
+Named for sister owners Gloria and Emily Chin, this Asian-fusion café features an array of quirky snacks, entrees, desserts, and drinks.
+The menu offers some startling twists on both Asian and American dishes: mapo tofu nachos; Spam and taro fries served in a Spam can; poutine made with waffle fries topped with kimchi, cheese, sriracha, mayo, scallion, and seaweed seasoning; and the Fish Bowl, a cocktail of soju, blue curacao, lychee, pineapple, and Swedish Fish served in, yes, a fish bowl.
+The eatery is a welcome addition to the late-night scene; it’s open from 11:30 am to 4 am on Fridays and Saturdays, and until 11 pm on weekdays.
+If you come with a group of friends, be sure to try the café’s famous cube toast dessert, a hollowed-out hunk of brioche stuffed with ice cream, candy, mochi, fruit, and other sweets like Pocky sticks, red bean, and granola.
 It’s perfect for sharing.
-And if you prefer to satisfy your sweet tooth in your own home, you’re in luck: the sisters have opened Bao Bao Bakery next door at 84 Harrison Ave., where you can pick up buns, breads, cookies, and cakes to go.

 Hayden Building